-There are two common types of lawn mower blade.
-The Lift blade also known as the 2 in 1, and the Mulching blade, also known as the 3 in 1.
+There are two common types of lawnmower blades.
+The Lift blade is also known as the 2 in 1, and the Mulching blade, also known as the 3 in 1.

 So how do you tell a Lift from a Mulcher?